 Beans – I am a bean snob.
 While I understand that canned beans are much more convenient, I don’t mind taking the time to soak and cook dried beans from scratch for about any recipe.
 Dried beans have a more complex flavor, creamier texture, deeper color, and a better nutritional profile.
 If you’re intimidated by the whole cooking dried beans from scratch thing, don’t be!
 It’s much easier than you think.
 As far as bean variety goes, I like to use two different kinds of beans for textural diversity.
 Kidney beans and black turtle beans are my favorite, but any legumes work.

-Tomatoes – you can’t beat the sweet taste of fresh homegrown tomatoes – whether you use them directly in your chili or as a cool fresh topping.
+Tomatoes – you can’t beat the sweet taste of fresh homegrown tomatoes – whether you use them directly in your chili or in fresh salsa.
 If you do go for canned tomatoes, use whole rather than diced.
 Canned diced tomatoes contain calcium chloride (a firming agent), which prevents the diced tomatoes from softening and breaking down when you cook them.
 Canned whole tomatoes yield a more natural texture.

 Soy sauce – you might be wondering why I’m including soy sauce as an essential chili ingredient.
 Well, soy sauce is a good source of glutamic acid, which is a chemical compound responsible for a savory flavor called umami.
 Soy sauce adds richness and depth to any chili.